alexovidovich/twitter_scraper/README.md

-demo code is free to use
+demo code is free to use<br />

-Find all tweets by search words for all the time with selenium
+Find all tweets by search words for all the time with selenium<br />

-All u have to do is
+All u have to do is<br />

        1)have geckodriver